FeedBurner is not required for podcasting and we recommend that podcasters move off the service.

 By 2006, blogging applications such as WordPress, MovableType and LoudBlog became mainstream with podcasting capability available via plugins.
 Within a year, the podcasting landscape changed rapidly making FeedBurner’s podcasting capabilities irrelevant.
 Even since, there is a myth that you need to use FeedBurner in order to podcast.

-Note: With the discontinuation of Google Reader, we feel it is only a mater of time before Google discontinues FeedBurner as well.
+Note: With the discontinuation of Google Reader, we feel it is only a matter of time before Google discontinues FeedBurner as well.
 See our transition Guide.

 You can use FeedBurner for your podcast, but keep in mind that if your only reason for using Feedburner is “to podcast,” you could be adding another layer of complexity that is not necessary.